Skip to content

 Rich client application security concerns

-The purpose of CSRF protection is to prevent users from accidentally running harmful operations by being tricked into executing an HTTP(S) request against a web applications they are logged into.
-In browsers this action will be blocked by lack of CSRF token.
+The purpose of CSRF protection is to prevent users from accidentally running harmful operations by being tricked into executing an HTTP(S) request against a web applications they're logged into.
+In browsers this action is blocked by lack of CSRF token.

-However, if you develop a rich client application (JavaScript, JAVA, iOS, Android, etc.), that is:
+However, if you develop a rich client application (for example, JavaScript, JAVA, iOS, or Android), that is:

 • Registering itself as a protocol handler: